ooaklee/ghatd/docs/getting-started/user-manager/README.md

 -   `GET /api/v1/ums/users/{userId}/groups`: Lists all groups that the specified user is a member of.
 -   `POST /api/v1/ums/users/{userId}/groups/{groupId}`: Adds a user to a specified group.
 -   `DELETE /api/v1/ums/users/{userId}/groups/{groupId}`: Removes a user from a specified group.
--   `POST /api/v1/ums/admin/groups`: An admin-only endpoint to create a new group.
+-   `POST /api/v1/ums/groups`: Creates a new group for an authorised requester.

 ## Configuration and Initialisation